Sunday, August 7, 2011

 The present study aimed to test the hypothesis predicted by BM [3] that observed gravitational force increases with increased object surface temperature.

-The approximate plateau from days 7 to 11 is not entirely consistent with the present hypothesis, since solar illumination of the lunar surface facing earth continues to decrease in the day 8 to 11 period, suggesting decreased lunar surface temperatures over that lunar surface area.
+The approximate plateau from days 7 to 11 (Fig. 1) is not entirely consistent with the present hypothesis, since solar illumination of the lunar surface facing earth continues to decrease in the day 8 to 11 period, suggesting decreased lunar surface temperatures over that lunar surface area.
 This issue might be resolved by further analysis including the perigee cycles which may explain the present plateau in LLR data as a function of time from full moon in the period studied.
 Perhaps there is sufficient correlation between the perigee and new moon phases to account for the perigee effect opposing further increases in lunar distance in the reported 8 to 11 day period where lunar surface temperature is thought to continue decreasing.

+Conventional treatment of thermal energy as a gravitational mass equivalent fails to account for the reported results.
 BM is the only physical theory known to the author predicting the present results.
 Gravity is not a primary force in BM [7], but rather a result of four postulated bit operations -- unconditional, scalar, vector and strong, which define exact time-development of BM states [8].
 In this context, objects tend to move in the direction of greater 1-state bit density.
 Observed gravitational forces are simply a specific instance of this general principle.

 With increased surface temperature, an object will tend to radiate more 1-state bits from its surface.
 At full moon, these emitted 1-state bits will tend to increase bit density between earth and moon, compared to other directions, causing object motion decreasing lunar distance.
 A similar mechanism may explain the Pioneer anomaly [9] where it may be no coincidence that the direction of anomalous motion is toward the greatest nearby source of radiated 1-state bits -- the sun.